chrishunt11/Basketball-Analytics/README.md

 ![top-5-teams-3pts-game](https://github.com/chrishunt11/Prediction-Of-Home-Wins/assets/123383359/624544e1-5826-4108-a33f-bd500b046cb3)

-The visual aid provided indicates a distinct trend: the leading five teams in the league, recognized for their substantial annual victories, have noticeably increased their frequency of attempting 3-point shots per game.
-This strategic adjustment underscores their capacity to adapt to evolving competitive dynamics.
-By incorporating more long-distance shots into their gameplay, these teams aim to capitalize on scoring opportunities and enhance their overall performance on the court.
+- The visual aid provided shows a clear trend:
+  - The top five teams in the league, known for their consistent yearly victories,
+    - Have significantly increased their 3-point shot attempts per game.
+- This strategic change highlights their ability to adapt to changing competitive dynamics.
+- By incorporating more long-distance shots into their strategy, these teams are trying to:
+  - Take advantage of scoring opportunities and
+  - Improve their overall on-court performance.

 #### Explanitory Data Analysis: